 Rugby authorities urged to cut out contact training to reduce the risk of MND

+Rugby authorities urged to cut out contact training to reduce the risk of motor neurone disease

-Research led by the University of Glasgow found evidence of an increased risk of motor neurone disease among former rugby players.
+New research has found evidence of an increased risk of motor neurone disease among former rugby players

-Rugby authorities have been told they should look to eliminate contact training and reduce rather than expand the global calendar after a study revealed concerning evidence of considerably increased risk of motor neurone disease among former players.
+World Rugby has welcomed the findings of a study which revealed concerning evidence of a considerably increased risk of motor neurone disease among former players and called for the elimination of contact training and a reduction in the global calendar.

 A study led by the University of Glasgow looking at former Scotland internationals – from both the amateur era and later professional players – found ex-rugby players had more than twice the risk of a neurodegenerative disease, and a 15-times higher risk of a motor neurone disease diagnosis.